 Creating Promising Futures Through Social Construction

-We are looking for proposals that show innovations in social construction practices, bringing forward innovative, relational, appreciative, and collaborative practices from the local to the global, from the past, in the present, and in creating the future.
-It is important that in the description and in the session itself that there be an explicit connection of the topic to Social Construction.
+We accepted proposals that showed innovations in social construction practices, bringing forward innovative, relational, appreciative, and collaborative practices from the local to the global, from the past, in the present, and in creating the future.

 If you need to submit a paper to be peer reviewed and published, in order to receive support from your university to attend the conference, see the information at this link.Timeline: